VAT margin schemes

 - houseboats and caravans

-- high volume, low price items - you can use the Global Accounting Scheme, a simplified version of the margin scheme
+- high volume, low price items - you can use the Global Accounting Scheme, a simplified version of the VAT margin scheme

 Check if you can use a VAT margin scheme if you import from, or export to, countries outside the UK.